-Kyle: Your protagonists are primarily boys – often boys who don't quite fit in, or are from single-parent families etc. Is this a conscious decision?
+K: Your protagonists are primarily boys – often boys who don’t quite fit in, or are from single-parent families etc. Is this a conscious decision?

-Paul: The single-parent families in my stories are quite deliberate.
+P: The single-parent families in my stories are quite deliberate.
 I was once a single parent and I like to present these families as normal.
 Also, I have to confess, that it is easy to write a story with fewer characters to describe – If the plot doesn’t need them I don’t put them in.

 I mostly write about boys because I was a boy and I can get inside my childhood skin when I write.
 I don’t think girls mind this.
 I used to read my sister’s Anne Of Green Gables books.
 I do have some stories with girls as the main character.

-Kyle: Your voice is generally first-person – so could you possibly share something about your approach to discovering, or uncovering, each narrator's voice.
+K: Your voice is generally first-person – so could you possibly share something about your approach to discovering, or uncovering, each narrator’s voice.

-Paul: I use the first-person voice a lot because it is easier to follow.
+P: I use the first-person voice a lot because it is easier to follow.
 All the ‘I did this and I did that’ make it quite clear what is going on.
 For more complex stories I use third person but, as in my ‘Different’ books, I only enter the mind of the main character and imply the feelings and thought of the others.
 And of course, the dialogue can always allow the secondary characters say what they feel.

 I only enter the mind of the main character and imply the feelings and thought of the others.

-Kyle: Your stories almost invariably have a twist, which made me wonder about your creative process, and how you meld the elements together.
+K: Your stories almost invariably have a twist, which made me wonder about your creative process, and how you meld the elements together.
 How much do you plan your stories?
 What generally comes first – the story or the twist?

-Paul: My earlier stories were always tightly plotted with the twist and the plot worked out before I started.
+P: My earlier stories were always tightly plotted with the twist and the plot worked out before I started.
 My editor of 30 years (Julie Watts) once pointed out how much my stories change between drafts and as I was writing them.
 I gradually stopped the detailed planning and trusted that I would get a twist as the story developed.
 Now I always start with a small incident and see where it takes me.

-Kyle: Given your series usually have a theme – your current series focusing on difference, for example – how much planning or thought goes into creating a sense of cohesion across the series?
+K: Given your series usually have a theme – your current series focusing on difference, for example – how much planning or thought goes into creating a sense of cohesion across the series?

-Paul: The three Different books happened by accident.
+P: The three Different books happened by accident.
 A Different Dog was given its title because of the play on the word ‘different’ in its meaning of ‘changed’ rather than ‘not the same dog’.
 When I wrote the book A Different Boy, I realised that the new story fitted this play on words perfectly – the twins in the story are not the same but different people.
 I have just finished writing a sequel to this book about the main characters and their new life in Australia.
 I just had to call this A Different Land.